greenlight2k/RimWorldSaveManager/README.md

 This is a SaveGame-Editor for RimWorld (rimworldgame.com).

 At the moment it supports editing the follwing stats:
-**Colonists**:  Name, Skills, Age, Traits, Backstory, Injuries, Gender, Bodytype, Skincolor, Headtype, Hair, Haircolor, Relations
+**Colonists**:  Name, Skills, Age, Traits, Backstory, Injuries, Gender, Bodytype, Skincolor, Headtype, Hair, Haircolor, Relations, Items
 **Animals**: Name, Age, Injuries, Training, Relations
+**Items**: Health, Quality, StackCount, Base Material
+**Plants**: Full grow all plants
 Supports races made with the Humanoid Alien Framework.

 **Mods that are added by the Steam Workshop are not supported.
 Only the mods in the "Mod"-folder will be searched for Traits, Backstories and Races.**